 Historically, these streams demanded high bandwidth resulting in significant latency and a degraded browsing experience.
-This remains true of many software-based pixel-pushing solutions, but new, hardware-based solutions mitigate much of these bandwidth requirements.
+This remains true of many softwarebased pixel-pushing solutions, but new, hardwarebased solutions mitigate much of these bandwidth requirements.

-This is the approach we take with Garrison's Web Isolation solutions, using specialized hardware to compress and stream video feeds more efficiently to help reduce latency and deliver a seamless browsing experience.
-And by hosting our solution in the cloud with Garrison ULTRA®, enterprises can get the security and usability benefits of modern pixel-pushing without worrying about deploying and maintaining hardware.
+Such solutions use specialised hardware to compress and stream video feeds more efficiently to help reduce latency and deliver a seamless browsing experience.
+And by hosting the solution in the cloud (as in the case of Garrison ULTRA®), enterprises can get the security and usability benefits of modern pixel-pushing without worrying about deploying and maintaining hardware.

-- Hardware-based pixel-pushing solutions can offer the best balance between latency and compatibility - and the most consistent user experience. - Many vendors will lock you to pre-set web addresses for their trial period - limiting your ability to test the service in normal browsing conditions.
-So, when assessing solutions for usability, make sure any demos or trials let you test the service on all websites. - Ultimately, usability is subjective.
+- Hardware-based pixel-pushing solutions can offer the best balance between latency and compatibility and the most consistent user experience. - Many vendors will lock you to pre-set web addresses for their trial period - limiting your ability to test the service in normal browsing conditions.
+So, when - assessing solutions for usability, make sure any demos or trials let you test the service on all websites. - Ultimately, usability is subjective.
 The only way to decide which experience your users will enjoy is by testing different solutions.
-That's why we offer a free trial of our hardware-accelerated, cloud-based Garrison ULTRA® solution, so you can see how far pixel-pushing has come.
-And yes, you can use it with any website you like.